rahidelvi/www/index.md

 ---

 Thanks for visiting my little spot on the web.
 Here you’ll find a few links to what I’ve been reading about and tweeting about.
 Follow links on the top to get in touch or sample posts from my scrapbook.

+Do you want to get these updates?
+You know, the stuff from my footprint on the web? ☝ https://listed.to/@rahi